tonethar/IGME-330-Spring-2023/notes/wc-1.md

 ## II.
 Overview of a web component

-- to create a custom HTML element, you first need to extend the `HTMLElement` class
+- To create a custom HTML element, you first need to extend the `HTMLElement` class
+- You may wish to add a `constructor` and initialize some properties (if you do, don't neglect to call `super()`!
-- we then add in some or all of these component *lifecycle* methods
+- You then add in some or all of these component *lifecycle* methods
   - `connectedCallback()` - called when the component is inserted into the DOM
   - `disconnectedCallback()` - called when the component is removed from the DOM
   - `attributeChangedCallback()` - called each time one of the component's "watched" attributes changes
-  - `static get observedAttributes()` - specifes which attributes we want to be notified when their values change
+  - `static get observedAttributes()` - specifies which attributes we want to be notified when their values change

 ```html